 For more info about the album click here

-The first song I have released from my upcoming CD is "Voices."
-It's about Joan of Arc, a formidable young woman if ever there was one.
+This song I wrote about Joan of Arc, a formidable young woman if ever there was one.
 She was tenacious, loyal, and ever so brave.
 The voices she heard both guided her and led to her death.
 She was embraced by many, then abandoned, and centuries later resurrected.
 Her life was simple, and yet complex.
 Her story speaks to entanglement in a world of nationalist politics, religious ideology and power, gendered norms and defiance of those norms.

 For the cover art, I chose the statue of Joan (Jeanne d'Arc) in Reims, France.
 Reims was the site where Charles VII (of France) was consecrated as King (against the will of the English, who had invaded France).
 This was Joan's vision: to restore the rightful King of France to the throne, and she led armies into battle to do so (which in the end led to her execution).